konaanitha/IT432GoogleCloudIoTCoreProject/README.md

 * [Create Pub/Sub Subscription.png](https://github.com/konaanitha/IT432GoogleCloudIoTCoreProject/blob/main/Images/create_Pub-Sub_subscription.PNG)

-We have now The Pub/Sub subscription to pull Iot messages from.
+We have now The Pub/Sub subscription to pull IoT messages from.

 ## Use a Dataflow Template
 &emsp;&emsp;Dataflow is cloud based data processing service used for batch and real time data.A Dataflow template will be used to create a process that monitors a Pub/Sub topic for incoming messages and then moves them to BigQuery.
 The data from the Dataflow will be stored in temporary file,and the location will be provided in Cloud Storage.